What questions will you ask yourself before you die? I used to visit a man named Ross at the nursing home.

 Most days that is good enough.

 But what I really want to be remembered as is a hero and a daring adventurer who spoke to thousands and lived a life that helped others live successfully.

 Rather than wait until the last moment, start asking yourself these questions today before you die.

 In those last moments, you might be focused on other less important things like breathing and blood flow.
-In life, what is important is important.

-Live well.
 What questions do you ask yourself?

 Let us know in the comment section below.